decentralizedthoughts/decentralizedthoughts.github.io/_posts/2024-12-10-multi-world-vaba.md

 author: Ittai Abraham, Alexander Spiegelman
 ---

-In this post, we show how to solve Validated Asynchronous Byzantine Agreement via the Multi-world VABA approach of [Abraham, Malkhi, and Spiegelman 2018](https://arxiv.org/pdf/1811.01332).
+In this post, we show how to solve Validated Asynchronous Byzantine Agreement via the multi-world VABA approach of [Abraham, Malkhi, and Spiegelman 2018](https://arxiv.org/pdf/1811.01332).

 ## What is Validated Asynchronous Byzantine Agreement?